irekasoft/TimeTracker---CoreData-Demo-/ReadMe.md

 # Issue

+Issue with today view, when we start to implement iCloud support.

 Well, we can add data from Widget but when we back to app, it doesnt refresh automatically.
 Well we can recommend that do not add data from the extension.

+We had issue when the iCloud didn't work.
+It was because we didn't 'on' the iCloud Document.
+This is for CoreData.

 # Reference